 Goals and Priorities

 For issues not included in our annual goals, Disability Rights Oregon provides tools and advocacy strategies to Oregonians with disabilities.
-These tools are meant to help you know your rights and advocate for yourself
+These tools are meant to help you know your rights and advocate for yourself.

 Haga clic aquí para leer nuestras Metas y Prioridades 2025-2026 en español >